Multimedia Production & Journalism Major

 THTR 354: Writing for Stage and Screen

 There are numerous extracurricular activities available within the communication department community.
 KDRU (the student radio station) encourages multimedia production and journalism majors to get involved with the operation of the station from working air shifts to management roles.
 DUTV (the student TV operation) offers students the opportunity to become involved in television production activities, from producing and directing to operating cameras and building sets.
-Students also are encouraged to get involved with the other communication department activities like The Mirror (student newspaper), and AD/PR Club.
+Students also are encouraged to get involved with the other communication department activities such as The Mirror (student newspaper).

 Senior Portfolio Requirement